shivharis/turtlebot3_wiki/docs/source/opencr_software.rst

 Compiler Settings
 ~~~~~~~~~~~~~~~~~

-Since the OpenCR libraries is built for 32 bit platform, 64 bit PC needs the 32 bit compiler relevants for the ArduinoIDE.
+``Remote PC``: Since the OpenCR libraries is built for 32 bit platform, 64 bit PC needs the 32 bit compiler relevants for the ArduinoIDE.

 .. code-block:: bash